-Judge grants restraining order keeping LSU basketball player away from domestic violence accuser
+Judge grants extends order keeping LSU basketball player away from domestic violence accuser

 Latest Weather Blog

-Judge grants restraining order keeping LSU basketball player away from domestic violence accuser
+Judge grants extends order keeping LSU basketball player away from domestic violence accuser

-BATON ROUGE — A judge granted a restraining order temporarily keeping a former LSU basketball player removed from the team away from a woman who accused him of domestic violence.
+BATON ROUGE — A judge extended a restraining order temporarily keeping a former LSU basketball player removed from the team away from a woman who accused him of domestic violence.

-Family Court Judge Pamela Baker signed a temporary restraining order on Wednesday against LSU guard Adam Benhayoune, who was suspended from the team on Feb.
+Family Court Judge Pamela Baker continued a temporary restraining order on Wednesday against LSU guard Adam Benhayoune, who was suspended from the team on Feb.
 26 after "allegations were brought to the attention of LSU Athletics," a spokesperson said.

-The temporary restraining order expires May 14, the same day as a scheduled hearing before Baker.
+The temporary restraining order now expires May 14, the same day as a scheduled hearing before Baker.
+The original order was issued April 11.

 The LSU spokesperson said that Benhayoune did not play in the team's last four games and "did not participate in senior night festivities."